aimeos/aimeos-docs/src/config/mshop/order-manager.md

 The allowed characters of the class name are A-Z, a-z and 0-9.
 No other characters are possible!
 You should always start the last part of the class name with an upper case character and continue only with lower case characters or numbers.
-Avoid chamel case names like "MyCoupon"!
+Avoid chamel case names like "MyAddress"!

 ## newid/ansi